Intro background

 Transition to Electric Vehicles (EVs)

 To support the transition to EVs, the City of Sunnyvale must prepare and plan for updates to our infrastructure accordingly.
-This includes working with community groups to create an EV awareness and education program to accelerate EV adoption, as well as electrifying the municipal fleet.
+This includes working with community groups to create an EV awareness and education program to accelerate EV adoption and electrify the municipal fleet.
 These efforts continued in 2020/2021 despite COVID-19 pandemic restrictions.

 Play 3.3: Increase Zero-Emission Vehicles